Tazaf/ionicitude/README.md

 ### From: AR View, To: Ionic App

 Remember when I said earlier that an AR World is ultimately juste HTML/CSS/JS files?
-Well, whenever one of your AR World's JS file execute a statement that looks like this one...
+Well, whenever one of your AR World's JS file execute a `document.location` statement that starts with `architectsdk://`, like this one...

 ```javascript
 // Somewhere in an AR World'JS file
 document.location = 'architectsdk://foo?bar';
 ```

 ... that's the signal for the AR View that it needs to call a previsouly registered callback function on the Ionic App, and pass it the URL _(the value of `document.location`)_ as a String argument.

+![Callback Function](docs/callback-function.jpg)

 This previsouly registered callback function is then responsible of analyzing, interpreting and executing whatever it's asked to do by the URL.

 Thankfully, Ionicitude provides you with it's own way of doing this, so you don't have to worry about it.
 See [Ionicitude Callback Handling Mechanism](#ionicitude-callback-handling-mechanism-chm) for the details.

-![Callback Function](docs/callback-function.jpg)

 ### From: Ionic App, To: AR View
 If you want your Ionic App to trigger some behavior in the AR View (send a bunch of data to be displayed in reaction of an AR View call, for example), you can use `Ionicitude.callJavaScript()` _(mind the capital 'S')_ to do so.